Sortix

 python needs to be updated in order to build qemu.

-make sysmerge PACKAGES=python!!
+make sysmerge-now PACKAGES=python!!

-Sortix 1.1 ports
+Sortix 1.1 full build

 It's now possible to do a full system rebuild with all the new ports.
+First clean everything, so we rebuild the base system and all ports with the new toolchain.

 make sysmerge-full

+Reboot to complete the full upgrade.
 The new ports are installed onto the root filesystem, and the full sysmerge will uninstall any ports that don't exist anymore.
 The upgrade is performed in-place and the new operating system is running after the command finishes.

 Sortix 1.1